thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

   each `Artwork.image_path` for downstream consumers.
 * `normalize.py` contains helpers that convert the pydantic `Artwork` model into JSON-serializable dictionaries for archival storage.
+* `spreadsheet.py` exposes helpers that maintain the Excel catalog.
+It creates the workbook when missing, enforces the canonical column order, embeds thumbnail images, and skips rows whose slug or title already exists so reruns do not produce duplicates.
 * `runner.py` implements `ScraperRunner`, the orchestrator that walks listing pagination, fetches detail pages, normalizes the resulting records, downloads imagery, and appends JSONL entries.
 The CLI exposes a `run` command wired to